comunica/Article-ISWC2018-Resource/content/features.md

-## Feature analysis
+## Features
 {:#features}

-In this section, we discuss the main features of the Comunica framework, with the aim of being a flexible and easy-to-use successor of the TPF client for the Semantic Web research community.
+In this section, we discuss the main requirements and features of the Comunica framework, with the aim of being a flexible and easy-to-use successor of the TPF client for the Semantic Web research community.
 Furthermore, we discuss each feature based on the availability in related work.
+The main feature requirements of Comunica are the following:

 * **SPARQL query evaluation**: The engine should be able to understand, process and output results for SPARQL queries.
 * **Modular**: Different independent modules should contain the implementation of specific tasks, and they should be combinable in a flexible framework.